opendocsg/slw-judgments-backfill/2015_SGHC_63/report.md

  (b) Not to make payment under the CGs and/or make a demand against Boustead for payment of any sum under the CGs if ABC has knowledge of the lack of validity, genuineness, accuracy or correctness of any statement, notice, or other documents delivered with respect to or under the CGs and/or knowledge of fraudulent conduct in connection with any demand made under the CGs (“the second implied term”).

-222    The process of implication is an exercise of giving effect to the parties’ _presumed_ intentions: _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ [2013] 4 SLR 193 (“ _Sembcorp Marine_ ”) at [93].
-It necessarily follows that a term which contradicts the express terms of the contract will not be implied: _Foo Jong Peng and others v Phua Kiah Mai and another_ [2012] 4 SLR 1267 at [35].
+222    The process of implication is an exercise of giving effect to the parties’ _presumed_ intentions: _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ <span class="citation">[2013] 4 SLR 193</span> (“ _Sembcorp Marine_ ”) at [93].
+It necessarily follows that a term which contradicts the express terms of the contract will not be implied: _Foo Jong Peng and others v Phua Kiah Mai and another_ <span class="citation">[2012] 4 SLR 1267</span> at [35].
 A term will be implied only to fill a gap in the contract.
 The implication of a term involves a three-step process, _Sembcorp Marine_ at [101]:

  (a) The first step is to ascertain how the gap in the contract arises.
 Implication will be considered only if the court discerns that the gap arose because the parties did not contemplate the gap.